docksal/docksal/docs/advanced/extend-images.md

 	# Install node packages
 	npm install -g node-sass

-# IMPORTANTN!
+# IMPORTANT!
 Switching back to the root user as the last instruction.
 USER root
 ```